humairshoukat/humairshoukat/README.md

 # Hi 👋, I'm Humair Shoukat

-A Software Engineer with 2.5 years of experience specializing in Python, React, SQL, AWS, Full-Stack, DevOps, and GenAI technologies.
+A Software Engineer with over 3 years of experience specializing in Python, React, SQL, AWS, Full-Stack, DevOps, and GenAI technologies.
 My expertise spans across diverse industries, including SaaS, Ed-Tech, Health-Tech, Engineering, and E-Commerce.

 I thrive on challenges & complexity.
 I love to help others and am always open to exploring new ideas and opportunities.
 You can reach out to me via my socials.